 - Bake Chocolate Cake as directed on page 84 of The Gluten Free Almond Flour Cookbook

 - Cool cake completely

 - Mixture will be moist enough to roll into 1-inch balls and still hold a round shape

-- Melt dark chocolate in a very small pot, over very low heat
+- Melt dark chocolate in a saucepan over very low heat

 - Apply sprinkles

 - Complete with remaining cake pops and allow set completely

 Feel free to experiment with other cake recipes rather than the one I use here which is from my first cookbook, The Gluten-Free Almond Flour Cookbook.
 I’m not sure if they’ll work since I haven’t tested this recipe with them.
 If you do, please leave a comment and let us know how your experiment turns out!